marimatulle/marimatulle/README.md

 ###

 <p align="left">My name is Marina, I'm 23 years old and I live in Brazil.
-I'm passionate about technology from an early age, particularly fond of frontend stacks.
-I'm fluent in two languages: Portuguese and English.</p>
+I'm passionate about technology from an early age, particularly fond of frontend stacks.</p>

 ###